RedPro0701/QuirkQuack/README.md

 ## Features

 - Emulates a keyboard to inject predefined scripts into a target computer.
-- Compact and cost-effective, using the ATtiny85 microcontroller.
+- Compact and cost-effective, using the ATtiny85-20SU or ATtiny45-20su microcontroller.
 - Compatible with the Digispark libraries and ecosystem.

 ## Getting Started